School Dog Training Programme

 The benefits of the human-animal bond are vast and we are seeing more and more positive success stories from schools, organisations and individuals working together with dogs that we have helped train and support.

-Affiliate School Dogs – Setting your school dog up for success.
+CAL School Dog Training – Setting your school dog up for success.

-The affiliate programme is an ongoing training programme for schools that provides a safe and effective means for animal assisted interventions in school.
+Our ongoing training programme for schools provides a safe and effective means for animal assisted interventions in school.
 The programme not only focuses on the training of the dog but of the school handler too.
 This ensures all necessary health and safety considerations are met: this includes understanding of complex canine behaviour in a learning environment, safe and effective implementation of interventions and crucially, the welfare and safety of the dog, children and everyone involved with the programme.

 Once successful, the dog will take part in stage one of the programme – a five stage course Introduction to Animal Assisted Intervention in Education which will take place for two intervention handlers and two support handlers.

 A bespoke package will be put together for the school based on their requirements and objectives.
 Stage two of the programme includes ongoing support and guidance from implementation of the programme to managing the dog’s timetable and workload along with specialist resource support and training.

 We carry out termly visits to observe and review how the programme is working to ensure good practice and effective performance.
 We provide feedback at each visit along with recommendations for further training, skills and strategies for both the key handler and the dog to ensure continuous improvement for the success of the programme and a positive impact within the school.